DavidMunera28/IS601-final-project/UserStories.md

 ## Epic #5: Compliance & Accessibility

-Ensure compliance with GDPR and similar regulations through cookie consent options, a clear and informative Privacy Policy, and clear options to unsubscribe from the WayWize newsletter.
+Ensure compliance with GDPR and similar regulations through cookie consent options, a clear and informative Privacy Policy, and accessibility options for various browsing types (i.e. use of screen readers, mobile access).

 ### Story 5-1